Harpo3/archsimian/README.md

 It depends on whether you have a large music library, and whether you are happy with the smart playlist features in MM4.

-For example, what if you have a large music library and want to build a more complex set of rules for populating a playlist to have a more refined selection of tracks, better variety?
+You may want this program if you have a large music library and want to build a more complex set of rules for populating a playlist to have a more refined selection of tracks, with better variety.

-What if you have two different artists, like "Tom Petty" and "Tom Petty & the Heartbreakers" but you wish to treat them both as one artist for purposes of repeat frequency?
-When you store both with the custom grouping "Petty" in MM4 (in the Custom2 field), ArchSimian will treat either one as being from the same artist.
-With this in mind, you can create any custom artist groups you like, such as "Pop1971."
+For example, let's say you have two 'different' artists, "Tom Petty" and "Tom Petty & the Heartbreakers."
+This is basically the same artist and so you wish to treat them both as the same artist for purposes of when the artist should be repeated.
+You store a common name for both (eg. the custom grouping "Petty") in MM4 (using each tag's "Custom2" field), then, ArchSimian will treat either name as the same artist.
+With this in mind, you can create any custom artist groups you like, such as "Pop1971" with different artists.
+It is up to you.

-While MM4 has many great smart playlist features built in (and far better than any other retail package out there), it does not provide the complexity or speed with which you can build them in C++, and a big benefit of using Arch and KDE is having some added programs/scripts to tag elements the way I want them, and have them integrated right onto my desktop (using KDE and Conky).
-I can update tag elements or add art work using convenient shortcuts, and update them in real time.
+While MM4 has many great smart playlist features built in (and far better than any other retail package out there), it does not provide the complexity or speed with which you can build them in C++ (and, a big benefit of using Arch and KDE is having some added programs/scripts to tag elements the way I want them, and have them integrated right onto my desktop, using KDE and Conky.
+I can update tag elements or add art work using convenient shortcuts, and update them in real time.)

 <b>What does ArchSimian do?</b>

-It creates refined playlists using existing data from your MediaMonkey database file.
+<b>It creates refined playlists using existing data from your MediaMonkey database file.</b>

 The playlist improvement concept is this: the play history in the MM database can be used to compute a user’s average listening time per day.
 By also calculating the number of rated tracks, along with the ratings and playing times for each, it can be determined how frequently a song should be added for a repeat play onto the playlist.
 While MM4 already has a smart playlist feature for “days since last played” by rating, it does not do so with a high degree of specialization for variety, such as the arrangement of tracks within the list.